 - Start an at-home daycare: If you have friends and neighbors with young children, offer daycare services.
 Just make sure to check any licensing or insurance requirements.

-- Become a nanny: While there are no formal requirements for this job, it’s a good idea to get certified in CPR and first aid and enroll in infant care and water safety classes.
+- Become a nanny: While there are no formal requirements for this job, it’s a good idea get CPR and first aid certifications and enroll in infant care and water safety classes.

 - Do after-school pickups: Some busy parents need someone to pick up their children from school and watch them for a few hours.
 This is a great option if you want flexible hours.